Automated Two-Sided Nesting

-The vertical spacing needs to be set at 2.5 or more.
+Also in the Advanced Nesting tab, the vertical spacing needs to be set at 2.5 or more.
 This ensures that there is enough room to mirror the sheets.

-Pin Trim Cut
+Pin Trim cut

 A trim cut is made along the edge of the backside sheet.
 This trim cut ensures a good edge to place up on the pop up pins when the sheet gets flipped over.

 Router-CIM Automation Suite automatically makes geometry on layer pin_trim.
 You need a knowledge named pin_trim associated to layer pin_trim in the after nest DOIT file.

 If you need a different knowledge for each material in your job, you can make a layer / knowledge association formatted like this:

 As an example, The ¾ MDF material has a material code of 75MDF and the pin trim cut on this material will use a knowledge called 75MDFPIN_TRIM and the pin trim geometry will be on a layer called 75MDFPIN_TRIM.

 Note: pin_trim Knowledge: This will be a Right-Hand (RH) Cut set to offset by the tool radius, cut to the RH and CCW direction.
 This is based on lower left Sheet Origin being selected.
 A different sheet origin may require a different cycle such as Left-Hand (LH) Cut.